IG Gold (IGG) Price Tops $0.0002 on Major Exchanges

 IG Gold Coin Trading

 IG Gold can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as IG Gold directly using U.S. dollars.
-Investors seeking to trade IG Gold should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IG Gold using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as IG Gold directly using U.S. dollars.
+Investors seeking to acquire IG Gold should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy IG Gold using one of the exchanges listed above.

 Receive News & Updates for IG Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IG Gold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.